 It does not take the place of talking to your doctor or pharmacist.

 If you have any concerns about taking this medicine, consult your doctor or pharmacist.

 Keep this leaflet with your medicine.
 You may need to read it again.

 SNUZAID®TABS help relieve insomnia.
 They are intended for short term use to re-establish regular sleep patterns.
-Do not use them for more than ten days consecutively.
+Do not use them for more than a few days at a time.

 What is insomnia?

 Insomnia is having trouble getting to sleep or staying asleep.
 It may also be the feeling that you are not getting enough sleep.

 What causes insomnia?

 Insomnia may be caused by some or all of the following:

 - drinking too much tea, coffee or cola